Whoever wrote this is a fucking lunatic and knows nothing of plant medicine and furthermore is an AA/NA cultist

 Even if you receive some temporary clarity and the novelty of that keeps you sober for a while, trust me, it is only a matter of time before your old self smacks you back in the face.
 It is like building a house on sand.
 If your foundation hasn't been laid solid through hard work and sacrifice, your house of cards will blow over when life challenges you and the going gets rough.
 Sure ibogaine may detox you properly, but then what?
 Nothing will stop you from wanting to get high once you're clean... or rather, nothing will stop the mental obsession from randomly smacking you in the face.
 The fact is that chemical intervention has never made an insane man sane again.
 Let's elaborate..."

 So are you sure it's me who is the "f***ing lunatic cultist?"
 Admittedly, we should all take a moment from time to time to look in the mirror and assess the quality of our recovery, the quality of our character, the quality of our souls.
 I do, and while I fail often and constantly reassess, at least I know how damaged and messed up I am and try to work on myself.
 So are you really at peace with your plant?
-Or are you really just miserable and angry?
+Or are you really just miserable and angry and looking to project?

 I know some people hate this blog and even my former wife thinks I am negative and preachy, but she and others have read but a few lines and haven't seen the pile of honest self-deprecation contained within these blogs, let alone the many posts about God, love, meditation, inventory, courage, hope and positivity.
 I am well aware of all of my flaws and sin, but does that mean I shouldn't write what I know?
 Remember also that a sponsor is not a friend to go bowling with and jerk you off.
 You don't have to like me for me to able to help you, and thank goodness for that, because while I do plan on trying to live right, I don't plan on becoming a different person to suit others any time soon.